Billy McKinney Player Props: Yankees vs. Rangers

-On Friday, Billy McKinney (coming off going 1-for-3) and the New York Yankees play the Texas Rangers, whose starting pitcher will be Dane Dunning.
-First pitch is at 7:05 PM ET.
+On Saturday, Billy McKinney (coming off going 1-for-3 with an RBI) and the New York Yankees face the Texas Rangers, whose starting pitcher will be Jon Gray.
+First pitch is at 4:05 PM ET.

-He had a one-hit showing in his last game (1-for-3) against the Mariners.
+In his last game he had a one-hit showing (1-for-3) against the Rangers.

 Billy McKinney Game Info & Props vs. the Rangers